chethanmandya/Android-Room/README.md

 ####  @Embedded

-When you annotated field as Embedded, all of those nested field of annotated field will be referred as separate column in the same Entity.
+When you annotated field as Embedded, all of those nested field of annotated field will be created as a separate column in the same Entity.

 Here location field has `address`, `lat` and `lng` nested field, all of those filed will be created as separated column in same entity Venue.